We know that, together, we can end the death penalty everywhere.

 The weight of the death penalty is disproportionally carried by those with less advantaged socio-economic backgrounds or belonging to a racial, ethnic or religious minority.
 This includes having limited access to legal representation, for example, or being at greater disadvantage in their experience of the criminal justice system.

-What is Amnesty doing to abolish the death penalty?
+What is Amnesty International doing to abolish the death penalty?

-For more than 40 years, Amnesty has been campaigning to abolish the death penalty around the world.
+For over 45 years, Amnesty International has been campaigning to abolish the death penalty around the world.

-Amnesty monitors its use by all states to expose and hold to account governments that continue to use the ultimate cruel, inhuman and degrading punishment.
+Amnesty International monitors its use by all states to expose and hold to account governments that continue to use the ultimate cruel, inhuman and degrading punishment.
 We publish a report annually, reporting figures and analysing trends for each country.
-Amnesty’s latest report, Death Sentences and Executions 2021, was released in May 2022.
+Amnesty International’s latest report, Death Sentences and Executions 2023, was released in May 2024.

-The organisation’s work to oppose the death penalty takes many forms, including targeted, advocacy and campaign based projects in the Africa, Asia-Pacific, Americas and Europe and Central Asia region; strengthening national and international standards against its use, including by supporting the successful adoption of resolutions on a moratorium on the use of the death penalty by the UN General Assembly; and applying pressure on cases that face imminent execution.
+The organization’s work to oppose the death penalty takes many forms, including targeted, advocacy and campaign based projects in sub-Saharan Africa, Asia-Pacific, Americas and Europe and Central Asia , and Middle East and North Africa regions; strengthening national and international standards against its use, including by supporting the successful adoption of resolutions by the UN General Assembly on a moratorium on the use of the death penalty; and applying pressure on behalf of people facing imminent execution.
 We also support actions and work by the abolitionist movement, at national, regional and global level.

-When Amnesty started its work in 1977, only 16 countries had totally abolished the death penalty.
-Today, that number has risen to 108 – more than half the world’s countries.
+When Amnesty International started its work in 1977, only 16 countries had totally abolished the death penalty.
+Today, that number has risen to 112 – more than half the world’s countries.
 More than two-thirds are abolitionist in law or practice.